percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

     - *Resolution:* Decided **A** on 2026-06-04.
 Both controllers list `PerconaServerMongoDBClusterSync` CRs in the same namespace with `spec.clusterName` matching the cluster being backed up or restored.
 If any such CR has `status.state ∈ {pending, initialSync, replicating, paused}`, the request is rejected with a clear reason; admitted only when no matching CR exists or all matching CRs are `finalized`.
 Picked for simplicity and consistency with existing operator conventions for cross-CR admission.
 The eventual-consistency window (status may be a few seconds stale) is acceptable because the risks §8.4 guards against (backup-cursor disk growth, restore overwriting a target PCSM is still writing to) take minutes to materialize.
 Future improvements (e.g., a lease-based signal per Option C) can be evaluated if the window proves problematic in practice.

 12. **Finalization support:** PCSM only creates indexes on the target when `POST /finalize` is called.
 Without it, the target has data but incomplete indexes.
-    - *Resolution:* Decided B on 2026-05-21. `spec.finalize` is a one-way bool on the ClusterSync CR.
-When set to `true` and PCSM is caught up, the controller calls `POST /finalize` once and transitions `status.state` to `finalized` (terminal).
-After finalize, the controller deletes the PCSM Deployment, Service, and `syncTargetUser` Secret; the CR stays as a read-only historical record (see §5.5).
+    - *Resolution:* Decided B on 2026-05-21, revised 2026-06-08 to fold finalize into the `spec.mode` enum (Q15).
+User asks for finalization by setting `spec.mode=finalized`; the controller calls `POST /finalize` once PCSM is caught up and sets `status.mode=finalized` (terminal).
+After finalize the controller deletes the PCSM Deployment, Service, and `syncTargetUser` Secret; the CR stays as a read-only historical record (see §5.5).
 To run a new migration the user just creates a new ClusterSync CR; the finalized one doesn't block it (§4.1 cardinality rule only counts non-finalized CRs).
-Picked over the `mode` enum for simplicity; the state machine is one-way, so a bool reflects the actual semantics.
+Originally `spec.finalize` was a one-way bool; the new `spec.mode` enum subsumes it.
     - *Companion finalizer (added 2026-06-04):* `percona.com/delete-clustersync-after-finalize` — a user-supplied entry in `metadata.finalizers` (see §4.2.1).
 When present, the controller deletes the ClusterSync CR itself as the last step of post-finalize cleanup, after the MongoDB user has been dropped and the child K8s resources removed.
 Covers GitOps workflows where leaving finalized CRs around fights the Git-as-source-of-truth model; default behavior is unchanged.
 Chosen over a `spec.deleteAfterFinalize` bool to match the existing PSMDB CR convention for opt-in delete behavior (`percona.com/delete-psmdb-pvc`, `percona.com/delete-pitr-chunks`).

 13. **Sharded clusters with different topologies (asymmetric shard counts):** When replicating between sharded clusters whose shard counts differ (e.g., 3 shards on source → 7 on target), does the operator need to expose any mapping configuration?